vygr/ChrysaLisp/docs/MACROS.md

 ```

 Here the `(or ...)` is replaced with the `out` list, which starts life as
-`(cond)` and for each paramater a new clause is pushed.
+`(cond)` and for each parameter a new clause is pushed.

 And how about the `(case)` construct !!!
 This replaces your simple use of
 `(case)` with a flat map search and evaluate of a `key->result` including
-checking if it can optimize the result based on the type of clauses you
+checking if it can optimise the result based on the type of clauses you
 provided and if you included a default.

 ```vdu